Gaussian Width of Convex Sets via Integral Decompositions, Projections, and the Distribution of Intrinsic Volumes: Decompositions of suprema of stochastic processes

 \end{theorem} The full proof of this result is deferred to \Cref{sec:wills}.
 The upper bound in \Cref{thm:indexstarbound} only requires an approximate index-location $\PeakIndex{\sigma}$, that is, up to multiplicative constant factors.

 \begin{remark}[Probabilistic interpretation of~\Cref{thm:indexstarbound}] The distribution of intrinsic volumes was studied in~\cite{lotz2020concentration}.
-There, consider the discrete random variable $Z_T$ supported on $\{0,\ldots,d\}$ with probability mass function
+There, the authors consider the discrete random variable $Z_T$ supported on $\{0,\ldots,d\}$ with probability mass function

 The work \cite{lotz2020concentration} establishes concentration of $Z_T$ and analyzes particular choices of the set $T$.
-On the other hand, \Cref{thm:indexstarbound} shows that $w(T)$, up to the diameter, depends on the \emph{mode} of $Z_T$.
+On the other hand, \Cref{thm:indexstarbound} shows that $w(T)$ depends on the {mode} of $Z_T$.
 In this sense, more fine-grained information regarding the behavior of $Z_T$ is not necessary to obtain a characterization of the width. \end{remark}

 From the proof of~\Cref{thm:indexstarbound}, the peak intrinsic index $i^\star$ in~\eqref{eq:istar} satisfies

 The next result, which follows quickly from~\cref{eq:istarbound}, shows that when $T$ is additionally in the correct position, it must at least scale polylogarithmically in dimension. \begin{corollary} Suppose that $T \subset \R^d$ is a centrally symmetric convex body which is in the Löwner position (\ie the minimum volume enclosing ellipsoid is the ball $\rad(T) B^d_2$).
 Then, the peak intrinsic index $i^\star$ satisfies